earthly/website/blog/_posts/2023-04-03-javascript-monorepo-setup-with-larna.md

 ![Earthly success](({{site.images}}{{page.slug}}/q651Aty.png)

 If both commands are working locally, they should work in CI as well.
-To configure a GitHub Actions to use these, run the following commands to create a new workflow:
+To configure a [Github](/blog/ci-comparison Actions to use these, run the following commands to create a new workflow:

 ~~~
 mkdir -p .github/workflows